hendyyou/RxJava-android/README.md

 Usage
 =====

 Since we use [Gradle Retrolambda Plugin](https://github.com/evant/gradle-retrolambda) you have to have [jdk8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) installed on your computer.
+If you are having any issues, go through [Gradle Retrolambda Plugin](https://github.com/evant/gradle-retrolambda) page for troubleshooting.

 Other than that, you should be ready to go.
 Just clone the repo and have fun!